Your Home Energy Checklist

 What to do if your energy supplier goes out of business

 If your energy supplier goes out of business, the regulator Ofgem will automatically move you to a new supplier within a few weeks.
 Don’t try to make any changes to your energy supply until your account is moved to a new supplier.
 You might find it harder to get any money you’re owed if you switch before this happens.
+Wait for your new supplier to contact you.

-- take regular meter readings and a photo of them if you can
+• Take regular meter readings and a photo of them if you can

-- keep any old bills you have – these can help prove your payment history, credit balance or debt
+• Keep any old bills you have – these can help prove your payment history, credit balance or debt.

-- download any bills from your app if you have an online-only account
+• Download any bills from your app if you have an online-only account

-- make a note of your account balance – you’ll find this on your most recent statement
+• Make a note of your account balance – you’ll find this on your most recent statement

 Your new supplier will write to tell you when your new account has been set up.
 You should contact your new supplier if you don’t hear from them within two weeks.
 Your new supplier will also put you on a new tariff so speak to them to make sure it’s their cheapest deal.
 You can switch without paying an exit fee if you’re not happy with your new supplier or tariff.